Small hive beetle: Larvae

 Larvae are about 1 cm long upon complete development, with a white color.
 Their body is segmented with 3 pairs of legs in front of the head.
 This stage continues about 13.3 days within the host hive and about 3 more days in the soil to prepare for the pupation.
 This stage creates the most severe damage toward the host hive as fermentation occurs when the larvae tunnel through the hive.

 Pupae

 Beetles create a chamber beneath the soil for the pupation.
-The period varies greatly with soil humanity and density with an average of 10 days and can be up to 100 days.
+The period varies greatly with soil humidity and density with an average of 10 days and can be up to 100 days.
 They turn from white to brown color upon maturity.

 Adult

 Adult beetles are about 5-7mm long and 3-4.5mm wide.
 Their lifespan highly depends on the food sources.
 They may live for 6 months when fed by honey, but can only live for 19 days when fed by water and beeswax.
 They can live for about 10 days without any food or water intake, which gives them a period to look for a new host when they first emerge from the soil.